goooseman/devsparks-blog/NOTES.md

 - Links: text color both when normal or hovered
 - Links: always have border bottom 2px
 - Links: never underline, not on hover also
+- Links: on hover should change background to `text-color` and color to `background-color` with an animation of sliding from bottom to top
 - Navigation links in header: should have `.layout__link__active` class, when page is active.
-Hacks page should be active when any hack is opened.
+Hacks page should be active when index or any hack is opened.
 - breakpoints: >680px - desktop, <680px mobile
 - inputs:
     - horizontal line of `border-color` when not active/hover